The walks

 Manor, my beautiful manor…

-Fontmerle lake is overlooked by a hill where stands the
+The Fontmerle pond is dominated by a hill where

 More information

 An ambition that was forgotten due to the emergence of Cinecitta in Rome at the same time.
-But the charm of the manor never ceased to have an effect.
-At the beginning of the 1950s, Maurice Gridaine, architect for the cinema and creator of the first Palais des Festivals in Cannes, was seduced and bought the building, before undertaking a long renovation to revive its brilliance and its very special character.
-The world of cinema was not insensitive to this, as was the case of Philippe Labro who came to direct a few films in this place…
+But the manor’s charm never waned.
+In the early 1950s, Maurice Gridaine, film architect and creator of Cannes’ first Palais des Festivals, was captivated and bought the building, before undertaking a lengthy renovation to revive its radiance and distinctive character.
+The world of cinema was not unmoved, as was the case of Philippe Labro, who came here to direct a number of films…

 In the heart of La Valmasque Departmental Park